fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 See what gets printed in the workflow log!

-Note that you can access the commits and commit messages <i>only when pushing or merging to master</i>, so for pull requests the <code>github.event.commits</code> is empty.
+Note that you can access the commits and commit messages <i>only when pushing or merging to the main branch</i>, so for pull requests the <code>github.event.commits</code> is empty.
 It is anyway not needed, since we want to skip the step altogether for pull requests.

 You most likely need functions [contains](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#contains) and [join](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#join) for your if condition.